 The T.K.
 Hendrick Endowed Chair in Marketing and Management was established in 1987 as a gift from T.K.
 Hendrick and the Hadson Petroleum Corporation to attract and retain superior faculty members in the Meinders School of Business.
-Dr. Carol A. Howard serves as the T.K.
-Hendrick Chair in Marketing and Management.

 The Ann Hundley Hoover Chair for the Dean of the School of Music was established in 2009 by friends of the school of music in the memory of Ann Hundley Hoover.
 Dean Mark Parker holds the Ann Hundley Hoover Chair.